Uninett/nav-container/README.md

 Compose:

 ```
-./build.sh
+make
 docker-compose up
 ```

-This should bring up three containers, one for NAV, one for PostgreSQL and one for Graphite.
+This should bring up various containers, for NAV, PostgreSQL and Graphite.
 These will have various data and log directories mounted under the `data/` directory.

 How it's organized
 ------------------